Fast SceneScript: Fast and Accurate Language-Based 3D Scene Understanding via Multi-Token Prediction: Conclusion

 \section{Conclusion}

-This work proposes Fast SceneScript, a novel, accurate, and efficient architecture for 3D scene layout estimation.
+This work proposes Fast SceneScript, a novel, accurate, and efficient architecture for 3D scene understanding, including layout estimation and object detection.
 We apply multi-token prediction (MTP) to accelerate the inference.
 To avoid the accuracy drop of MTP, two types of decoding with token filtering strategies are investigated, \ie, SSD and CGD.
 Each decoding strategy offers a distinct balance between flexibility and performance: SSD enables higher token throughput per inference, while CGD provides on-the-fly decoding.
 Furthermore, parameter-efficient mechanism is introduced, which can reduce the parameters by $43\%$ compared to MTP.
-Experimental results on two datasets have demonstrated the efficiency and effectiveness of our method.
+Experimental results on both synthetic and real-world datasets have demonstrated the efficiency and effectiveness of our method.